kleenkanteen/trees-biodiversity/README.md

 - Made for 2020 Mississauga Smart City Open Data Challenge, team of 3

+- Personally designed overall structure of graphs and created the second from top pie chart

 - Won Best Story Telling and Narrative Award